Bloc/jottly-checkpoints/20--animation-effects.md

 Using CSS3 animation properties, we added an animation-delay and set it to happen just over a half of a second after the header animation.
 We also added in an additional selector for Safari and Chrome consistency.

-In the next checkpoint, we'll get setup with a Github account and learn how to manage and deploy your code.
+In the next checkpoint, we'll get setup with a GitHub account and learn how to manage and deploy your code.